 One thing I meant to point toward was that unless we first coordinate to get that moratorium, the rest is a moot point.

-I do not yet know of anyone in the “never build ASI” camp and would be interested in reading or listening to an extended elaboration of such a position.
+Parenthetically, I do not yet know of anyone in the “never build ASI” camp and would be interested in reading or listening to such a person.